 13.7 Evidence for the justification for the retention might include future visions for an area set out in local planning documents (for example if significant employment and skills led regeneration is planned for an areas that currently has underused employment land then this should be taken into consideration).
 The NPPF consultation suggests taking into account policy with a three year time limit.
 Many regeneration projects are longer term than this and if a local authority has an employment and jobs vision for land that is longer than the three year period this should be accepted.

-14. Do you consider that the starter homes exception site policy should be extended to unviable or underused retail, leisure and non-residential institutional brownfield land?
+14. Do you consider that the starter homes exception site policy should be?

 14.1 The impacts of significantly reduced employment and commercial space include increased costs.
 This makes it difficult to provide affordable, flexible workspaces for start-ups, as well as co-working and touchdown spaces, particularly in central London.
 There are also disproportionate effects on certain types of businesses such as logistics, distribution, waste and energy facilities, artists’ workspace, tech and starts up.